kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 This release introduces a set of architectural improvements and breaking changes that lay the foundations for a more scalable and modularized Trainer.
 Please review the following when upgrading to Trainer v2.2:

-### Required: Migrating to RuntimePatchesAPI
+### Required: Migrating to RuntimePatches API

-As mentioned above, PodTemplateOverrides has been replaced with RuntimePatchesAPI to support manager-scoped customization and prevent conflicts when multiple controllers are patching the same TrainJob.
+As mentioned above, PodTemplateOverrides has been replaced with RuntimePatches API to support manager-scoped customization and prevent conflicts when multiple controllers are patching the same TrainJob.

 If you are using PodTemplateOverrides in your TrainJob manifests or SDK code, you will need to migrate to the manager-keyed RuntimePatches structure.
 See the [RuntimePatches](#customize-runtime-configs:-runtimepatchesapi) section above for the full API shape and examples.